- Our Story

 Integrated Infectious Disease Capacity Building Evaluation (IDCAP)

 The Integrated Infectious Disease Capacity-Building Evaluation (IDCAP), managed by URC's non-profit affiliate the Center for Human Services, evaluated a cost-effective method to build capacity among non-physican clinicians in sub-Saharan Africa for the treatment and prevention of infectious diseases.
 A comprehensive surveillance system of 36 health facilities and their patients measured the impact of a novel package of classroom training, distance learning, and on-site support services on individual competence, facility performance, and health outcomes in the surrounding communities.
-Click here to visit the project website.
-Click here to read the project's final report.
+Visit the project website.

 Objective #1 - Create an optimal capacity-building program for the integrated care and prevention of infectious disease, built on the hypotheses that a core curriculum focusing on non-physician clinicians (i.e. clinical officers and nursing officers) and complemented by on-site support services for multidisciplinary clinic teams can cost-effectively improve individual and clinic performance.